zetamarkets/zeta-abi/README.md

 ABI is Zeta's cross-program integration ecosystem.

-This repository contains the Zeta Cross Program Invocation (CPI) interface as well as a usage example [abi-wrapper](./abi-wrapper/).
+This repository contains the Zeta Cross Program Invocation (CPI) interface as well as a usage example `abi-wrapper`.

 ## Cross Program Invocations